DaVoidd/XenTorch/index.md

 ## Saving & Loading Data

 To access a network's architecture, index it with `.Model`.
 From there, you can obtain layer data by simply indexing it with its number position.
+Cost function can be accessed by indexing the network with `.Cost_f`.
+To load a network from pre-defined data, you can either;
-To create a network from pre-defined data, use the `XenTorch.nn.Sequential()` function but instead of using functions to define layers, provide the layer data directly.
+- use the `XenTorch.nn.Sequential()` function to create a new network, but instead of using functions to define layers, provide the layer data directly.
+- index or insert layers into an already existing network by indexing it with `.Model`, and cost function with `.Cost_f`.